ndlib/annex-ims/README.md

 Software to manage inventory in the annex.

-Annex IMS - Inventory Management System for offsite storage facilities Copyright (C) 2015 Hesburgh Libraries - University of Notre Dame
+IRIS - Integrated Retrieval and Inventory System for offsite storage facilities Copyright (C) 2015 Hesburgh Libraries - University of Notre Dame

 This program is free software: you can redistribute it and/or modify